 - Reports To: List the job title this position reports to (don’t list the actual name of the person as that can change)

-- Direct Reports: This is crucial to know whether you need to provide this position with managerial and compliance training—a simple “Yes” or “No” will suffice
+- Direct Reports: This is essential to know whether you need to provide this position with managerial and compliance training—a simple “Yes” or “No” will suffice

 Check out our step-by-step guide on how to hire a graphic designer to learn more about the hiring process beyond creating a job description.